Synthetixio/SIPs/SIPS/sip-59.md

 If the holders do not agree with the upgrades, they may vote to reject the proposal.
 Morever, if the proposal is not verified on Etherscan (or some other verified source), then the community should simply reject the proposal.

-The migration may take multiple steps (in the case where the migration requires more than the 10M block gas limit to complete, meaning in those cases that the migration isn't atomic)
+The migration may take multiple steps (in the case where the migration requires more than the 10M block gas limit to complete, meaning in those cases that the migration isn't atomic).

 ## Test Cases